K-4th Educational Therapist & Social Emotional Learning Coordinator

+I was born and raised in San Francisco, and am a proud product of SF independent schools (Burke’s and University High School).
 I spent my collegiate years at Tufts University outside Boston, earning a BA in Drama and English, and taught at the university’s preschool in my senior year.
-Afterwards, I spent a year teaching at the Bank Street School in NYC before returning to Tufts for a dual master’s degree in Child Development and Education.
-After a decade back East, I returned to SF and was thrilled to find the San Francisco School community.
+Afterwards, I spent a year teaching at the Bank Street School in New York before returning to Tufts for a dual master’s degree in Child Development and Education.
+After a decade back East, I returned to San Francisco and was thrilled to find the SFS community.
 This is a place that mirrors my deeply held beliefs about social justice, diversity, and a foundation in the arts as part of any great education.

 I have worked at SFS from 2010-20 as the 4th Grade Teacher, Communications & Marketing Manager, and 1st Grade Co-Head Teacher.
 I have been in private practice as a parenting coach and educational therapist and recently completing graduate studies in Educational Therapy at UC Riverside.

 Outside of school, I’ve spent nearly 20 years as a professional improv performer, nonprofit theater owner, marketing director, and corporate trainer, and have enjoyed bringing all of that experience to my work at SFS.
 I love incorporating improv into school life, and have found that improv helps children (and adults!) to become better, more empathetic communicators, more flexible thinkers, and more resilient in all areas.
 I also love spending time with my husband Paul and our son, who is a member of the SFS class of 2028!